From Instruction to Event: Sound-Triggered Mobile Manipulation

-\textbf{Quantitative Result of Bi-Sonic Manipulation.} \reftab{tab:sota_bisonic} presents the results for the {Bi-Sonic Manipulation} task.
-In this dual-source environment, Qwen3-Omni-30B achieves the highest task planning accuracy, showing superior robustness against acoustic distraction.
+\textbf{Quantitative Result of Multi-event Setting.} \reffig{fig:sota}~(a, e) presents the results for the multi-event setting.
+In this multi-event environment, Qwen3-Omni-30B achieves the highest task planning accuracy, showing superior robustness against acoustic distraction.
 In contrast, Qwen2.5-Omni-7B fails to maintain its dominance in the task planning, receiving performance comparable to Qwen2.5-Omni-3B.
-Regarding the overall success rate, the Oracle and Qwen3-Omni-30B secure the top two results for the first sound source interaction.
-For the secondary source interaction, only the Oracle and Qwen2.5-Omni-7B manage to achieve 2 successful episodes.
-This near-zero success rate highlights the significant challenges posed by the Bi-Sonic Manipulation task (see~\refsection{sec:task}).
+For skill completion, Oracle$^*$ sets an upper bound success rate of 37.18\%, with Qwen3-Omni-30B$^*$ achieving 19.71\%. \reffig{fig:2sound} shows the progressive success rate.
+Interference from the concurrent sound event poses a major challenge to completion of this setting (see~\refsection{sec:task}).

 \textbf{Qualitative Result.} \reffig{fig:qa} presents qualitative visualizations of the agent's execution across the three proposed tasks.
-In each subfigure, the {left panel} depicts the top-down trajectory and sound source locations, while the {right panel} displays sequential third-person keyframes of the interaction. \reffig{fig:qa}~(a) shows the {SonicStow} task.
+In each subfigure, the {left panel} depicts the top-down trajectory and sound source locations, while the {right panel} displays sequential third-person keyframes of the interaction. \reffig{fig:qa}~(a) shows the object relocation.
 Initially, the target object (an alarm) is located outside the agent's field of view.
-Relying on sound signals for localization, the agent successfully navigates to the target and executes the {Pick} and {Place} skills. \reffig{fig:qa}~(b) illustrates the {SonicInteract} task.
-The agent accurately navigates to the sound-emitting door and performs the {Open Door} skill. \reffig{fig:qa}~(c) showcases the {Bi-Sonic Manipulation} task, which involves two simultaneous sound sources: a primary source (yellow) and a secondary source (green).
+Relying on sound signals for localization, the agent successfully navigates to the target and executes the {Pick} and {Place} skills. \reffig{fig:qa}~(b) illustrates the state transition.
+The agent accurately navigates to the sound-emitting door and performs the {Open Door} skill. \reffig{fig:qa}~(c) showcases the multi-event setting, which involves two simultaneous sound sources: a primary source (yellow) and a secondary source (green).
 Guided by the task planner, the agent prioritizes the primary source despite the acoustic interference.
 It first navigates to and opens the door.
 Once the primary source is interacted, the agent isolates the remaining secondary signal, navigates to the sink, and executes the {Close Sink} skill.
 More visualizations can be seen in supp.